MiranRaz/MiranRaz.github.io/README.md

 # MiranRaz.github.io
-This is my portfolio website (only desktop version is currently available, mobile is in the works!)...
-Made with React, JS, HTML, CSS And Materail UI -> (for now).
+This is my portfolio website.
+I've used React, HTML/CSS, JS and Material UI(for now) and built with Vite instead of create-react-app.
+Currently only desktop version is  available, mobile is in the works!...